haoruizhou/Influx-to-Website/README.md

 Then:

 1. Find API Key
-2. Create organization called WFR
+2. Create an organization called WFR
    1. click your profile icon, then click Create Organization
 3. Create a new bucket in Influx: call it "ourCar" <- you can change this in the python script, just make sure it matches.
    1. Consider changing the data retention policy to 1 hour to keep it clean for every testing session